 The momentous day that starts the merriment of seasonal giving is just around the corner.
 On November 28 #GivingTuesday encourages everyone to give to a new charity or one they have been supporting.
 Year-end giving campaigns often start here.

-Nonprofit organizations who launch #GivingTuesday fundraising websites are statistically experiencing an increased donation level and new donors.
+Nonprofit organizations that launch #GivingTuesday fundraising websites are statistically experiencing an increased donation level and new donors.
 Social media platforms play a big part in this.
 We share a few great tips to help with your campaign.

 #GivingTuesday Holiday Campaign

-Combining your #GivingTuesday fundraising with your holiday fundraising campaign creates an impactful year-end giving campaign.
+Combining your #GivingTuesday fundraising with your year-end fundraising appeal creates an impactful year-end giving campaign.
 Adding a few events during this campaign and linking all fundraising websites together is a way to add drama and a following.
 A full schedule of events tends to foster a sense of involvement for donors.
 Starting with a #GivingTuesday website and adding a holiday fundraiser to your campaign, such as an event that’s all about chocolate is just one of the most popular holiday fundraising ideas.

 Social Media Videos